mjaschen/strava-helper-firefox/README.md

 - Social media dropdown menu in activity feed
 - "Create target" link
 - Social media buttons on activity detail page and Flyby page
-- Zwift screenshots in activity feed

 ## UI tweaks

-- Pins the top navigation to the top!
-Scroll and don't get lost!
 - Adds a link to VeloViewer to the main navigation bar and on activity pages
 - Adds a deep link to the VeloViewer activity details page (next to the Flyby link)